xonq/tutorials/annotationPipeline.md

 1) If a line of code ends with EXACTLY (even the space before) ` \` then it is telling the command line that you want to write on the next line... this keeps things readable and clean - which is a theme this tutorial puts forth.
 If you do not add the `\`, then each line will be executed as an individual line of code.
 A clean lab bench is best practice.

 2) The `\` means completely different things than `/`, as the latter is typically involved in delineating paths.
-Paths point to files, e.g. `/fs/scratch` (or even this URL!); however, there are multiple ways to delineate paths.
+Paths point to files, e.g. `/fs/scratch/` (or even this URL!); however, there are multiple ways to delineate paths.
 The full/ absolute path always points to the exact location of a file and is therefore always safe to use, however the *relative* path is only relative to your current position in the file system.

-Say my current folder is: `/user/zach` (which I found via `pwd`)
+Say my current folder is: `/user/zach/` (which I found via `pwd`)

-The absolute path for a directory could be `/users/zach/this/is/my/path` or `~/this/is/my/path` (`~` indicates your home folder)
+The absolute path for a directory could be `/users/zach/this/is/my/path/`.
+It is "absolute" because the path begins at the start of the file system.
+Can you guess what the starting folder of the file system is? ... it is simply `/`.
+Absolute paths can also start with `~` (your home directory) or `$` (beyond the scope of this tutorial).

-The relative path to my current position in the file structure would then be: `this/is/my/path` or you may see `./this/is/my/ path` (the `.` indicates current directory)
+So if my current directory is `/user/zach` and the absolute path is `/users/zach/this/is/my/path`, then a path relative to my position in the file system, or *the relative path* is: `this/is/my/path`.
+You may also see `./this/is/my/ path` (the `.` indicates current directory.

-Now, if I changed a folder like this: `cd this/is` then print my current directory: `pwd`, I'm now in `/user/zach/this/is`.
-But what if I input tried the relative path I used before: `this/is/my/path`?
+Now, if I changed to an existing folder with a relative path like this: `cd this/is/` it would work.
+I then print my current directory: `pwd`, and it shows I'm now in `/user/zach/this/is/`...
+But what if I now tried the relative path I used before: `this/is/my/path/`?
 Will it exist? ...
-No. Because the absolute path for the path I just described is actually `/user/zach/this/is/this/is/my/path`.
+No. Because the absolute path for that is actually `/user/zach/this/is/this/is/my/path/` *relative* to my position.
 TL;DR, if you point to the same relative path in a different spot, it won't exist!
-Relative paths typically do not start with `/`, `$`, or `~`.

 <br />